FOUR GENERATIONS

 Mimasu Gennosuke IV

 Dates of birth and death unknown.
 Son of Mimasu Daigorô IV and brother of Mimasu Gengorô I. His first stage name was Mimasu Takegorô.
 He started to perform in kodomo shibai in the middle of the 1850s.
-He became disciple of Arashi Rikaku II during the Bunkyû era, after the death of his father in 1859.
+He became disciple of Arashi Rikaku II and received the name of Arashi Rishô I during the Bunkyû era, after the death of his father in 1859.
 He went back to the Mimasu clan and took back the name of Mimasu Takegorô.
-He was allowed to take the name of Mimasu Gennosuke IV in February 1865 at the Kado no Shibai, playing two roles in the new year drama "Keisei Soga Monogatari".
+He was allowed to take the name of Mimasu Gennosuke IV in the 2nd lunar month of 1865 at the Kado no Shibai, playing two roles in the new year drama "Keisei Soga Monogatari".
 He finally took the name of Mimasu Gengorô II in October 1884 in Ôsaka at the Bentenza.
 He appeared on stage for the last time in January 1888 at the Bentenza.
 We don't know what happened to him afterwards for he disappeared from the records.
 A rumor said that he most likely died in 1892 in Ôsaka.
 He was a versatile actor, able to play male or female roles depending on the needs of the production.
 His field of excellence was jitsugoto.

 Mimasu Gennosuke IV playing the role of Yoshitsune in the drama "Kanadehon Chûshingura", which was staged in April 1876 in Ôsaka at the Horie no Shibai (print made by Hasegawa Sadanobu II)